getpopper/popper-examples/workflows/comp-research/README.md

 # Computational Research in Popper

-`python` contains examples of a workflow for statistically-oriented research in Python using the Jupyter environment.
+`python` contains an example of a workflow for statistically-oriented research in Python using the Jupyter Lab IDE.
-`rstudio` contianes examples of a workflow for statisically-oriented research in R using the RStudio Server environment.
+`rstudio` is an example of a workflow for statisically-oriented research in R using the RStudio Server IDE.

 ## Requirements